-1 Rates on three-month paper; for China, one-year deposit rate; for India and Brazil, overnight rate; for Taiwan, overnight rate and, before November 1994, weighted average of six money market rates with maturities ranging from overnight to six months.
+for Taiwan, overnight rate and, before November 1994, weighted average of six money market rates with maturities ranging from overnight to six months.
 2 Deflated by the consumer price index.
 3 Calculated from monthly average interest rates and changes in the exchange rate during the month.
-Sources: IMF, national data and BIS estimates.

-shown in Table VI.2).
+Sources: IMF. national data and BIS estimates.
+Table VI.2 shown in Table VI.2).
 Interest rate differentials also accounted for continued large inflows into Brazil.
 These inflows financed a widening current account deficit and further, though diminishing, additions to international reserves.